Sandy Lam discography

 This is the discography of Hong Kong recording artist Sandy Lam.
 Since her debut in 1985, Lam has released 32 studio albums in various languages, including Cantonese, Mandarin, Japanese and English.
-Her first Mandarin album, Falling in Love With Someone Who Doesn't Come Home (1990), sold over five million copies in Asia and 600,000 copies in Taiwan.
-Lam's fourth Mandarin record, Love, Sandy (1995), sold around four million copies throughout Asia, including 800,000 copies in Taiwan.
+Her first Mandarin album, Falling in Love With Someone Who Doesn't Come Home (1990), sold over 600,000 copies in Taiwan.
+Lam's fourth Mandarin record, Love, Sandy (1995), sold around three million copies throughout Asia, including 800,000 copies in Taiwan.
 Both records are amongst the best-selling albums in Taiwan.